NativeScript/docs-v7/ApiReference/ui/segmented-bar/HOW-TO.md

 var segmentedBar = new segmentedBarModule.SegmentedBar();
 ```
 ### Creating segmentedBar.items
-It is important that an items array must get created and filled with items first and
+It is important that an items array gets created and filled with
-then assigned to the segmented bar.
+items first and then assigned to the segmented bar.
 ``` JavaScript
 var items = [];
 var item1 = new segmentedBarModule.SegmentedBarItem();